Dewy Pine (Drosophyllum) Cultivation

 General Info:

-Looking almost like a glistening tuft of pine needles, Dewy Pines glisten in the sun and emit a pure, sweet, syrupy (and very appetizing) aroma.
+Looking almost like a glistening tuft of pine needles, Dewy Pines glisten in the sun and emit a sweet, syrupy (and very appetizing) aroma.
 They require high amounts of sun or intense LED grow lights.
-Unlike many tropical or bog carnivorous plants, these grow in gravely, dry coastal hills in Portugal, Spain, and Morocco that get regular morning fog.
+Unlike many tropical or bog carnivorous plants, these grow in gravely/sandy, coastal hills in Portugal, Spain, and Morocco that get regular morning fog.
+Winters are rainy and wet, while summers can have very little precipitation and hot temperatures.

 The Dewy Pine will arrive in a peat pot, wrapped to protect the small seedling.
 I use larger, deeper peat pots to allow healthier root development before shipping.
 Carefully and gently unwrap the pot from the packaging.
 The peat pot will need to be potted into the plant’s final pot since root disturbance is extremely stressful and potentially fatal.
 Use as large a pot as you can to allow the most room for root growth and longevity, typically a #1 gallon nursery pot is the smallest size that can work for at least a year.
 Ideally, use an 8”-12” pot that is at least as deep for the roots.

-1. Full sun of at least 40W per sq ft of high quality LED grow lights.
+Lighting: Full sun or at least 40W per sq ft of high quality LED grow lights.
 Very bright light is essential for survival.
+These cannot survive with low light – growing them outdoors in full sun is best.

 Notes: